UnOrdinary95/MegSupremacy/README.md

 ## Project Overview

 Meg's Supremacy is a discord bot that simulates the drafting experience (Pick & Bans) of Brawl Stars (a mobile game) and determines the winner through a community poll.
+Created for the pleasure of coding.

 ## How Pick & Bans works